Loop Capital lifts Amphenol Corporation [APH] price estimate. Who else is bullish?

+Amphenol Corporation [NYSE: APH] gained 2.83% on the last trading session, reaching $83.98 price per share at the time.
+Amphenol Corporation represents 297.20 million in outstanding shares, while the company has a total market value of $24.96 billion with the latest information.
+APH stock price has been found in the range of $82.614 to $86.15.

-Compared to the average trading volume of 2.12M shares, APH reached a trading volume of 4079656 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+If compared to the average trading volume of 2.17M shares, APH reached a trading volume of 2900421 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Based on careful and fact-backed analyses by Wall Street experts, the current consensus on the target price for APH shares is $92.58 per share.
 Analysis on target price and performance of stocks is usually carefully studied by market experts, and the current Wall Street consensus on APH stock is a recommendation set at 2.00.
 This rating represents a strong Buy recommendation, on the scale from 1 to 5, where 5 would mean strong sell, 4 represents Sell, 3 is Hold, and 2 indicates Buy.